tkksnk/Xpa/README.md

 ## How to use

+The folder KT is for Khan-Thomas models and the folder KMP is for Krueger-Mitman-Perri models.
 The code is intended to be compiled by Intel Fortran with Math Kernel Library.
 In Linux, the code can be compiled and run by
 ```
 $ make solveKS
 $ ./solveKS